 What is Laser teeth whitening?

-A teeth whitening is a procedure that is making use of a laser or light to brighten and whiten your teeth faster.
+Laser teeth whitening is a procedure that is making use of a laser or light to brighten and whiten your teeth faster.
 It is also called power whitening and is usually done by dental appointments.

 How is it done?

 In today’s world, where everything is fast-paced, speed is an advantage.
 With laser treatments, people will experience a quick fix and treatment for their stained teeth.
-However, one distressing factor about laser therapy is that is typically expensive.